 Pregnancy, crash diets, and stress can also lead to telogen effluvium.
 The good news is that this type of Hair Loss is usually temporary.
 Once the stress or shock subsides, the hair goes back in the active growth cycle.

-What is the Cause of Hair Loss in women during Menopause?
+What is the Cause of Hair Loss during Menopause?

-If menopause wasn’t difficult enough, some women can be susceptible to hair loss.
-Following the menopause, women are far more susceptible to hair loss than they were in their younger years.
+If it wasn’t difficult enough, following menopause, women are far more susceptible to hair loss than they were in their younger years.
 They develop significant levels of thinner hair shafts and loss of hair, which often starts just behind the frontal hairline and extends to the back and sides of the scalp.
-This condition may be linked to the loss of estrogen hormones during the menopause which had previously served as protection against the male hormones that cause thinning.
+This condition may be linked to the loss of estrogen hormones during menopause which had previously served as protection against the male hormones that cause thinning.

 The effect of estrogen is to extend the growth phase, so this means that more hairs are in the growth phase at any one time and there is an appearance of a full head of hair.
 Following menopause, estrogen levels are lower and the growth phase of hair is shorter.
 More hair goes into the resting phase, also called the telogen phase, which is characterized by continued shrinkage of the follicle.